-MOTION: Approve the 2nd Street bicycle and pedestrian bridge project for the NDDOT Urban Grant Program solicitation and subsequent submittal of proper project application materials to NDDOT by the December 31, 2020 deadline.
-Mr. Piepkorn moved, seconded by Ms. Preston.
-MOTION, passed.
-13-0 Motion carried unanimously.
+Motion: Recommend Policy Board approval of the 2nd Street bicycle & pedestrian bridge project for the NDDOT Urban Grant Program solicitation and subsequent submittal of proper project application materials to the NDDOT by the December 31, 2020 deadline.

+Mr. Gorden moved, seconded by Mr. Nelson

+MOTION, PASSED (18-0)